gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a rising senior undergraduate student at [New York University](https://www.nyu.edu/), joint majoring in Data Science and Computer Science and double minoring in Mathematics and Business Studies.
+I am a senior undergraduate student at [New York University](https://www.nyu.edu/), joint majoring in Data Science and Computer Science and double minoring in Mathematics and Business Studies.
 I am proud to be a member of the [Machine Learning for Good Lab at NYU](https://wp.nyu.edu/ml4good/) led by [Prof. Daniel Neill](http://cs.nyu.edu/~neill).
 This summer, I am also fortunate to work under the guidance of [Dr. Wesley Tansey](https://wesleytansey.com/) in the Department of Epidemiology and Biostatistics at Memorial Sloan Kettering Cancer Center.